 6. Talk calmly after the situation

 Put the conversation on hold and wait until you’re both calm.
 Only then can you discuss what led your child to talk back.
-All will have been forgiven by then, and she’ll have open up without fear of punishment or losing your trust.
+All will have been forgiven by then, and she’ll open up without fear of punishment or losing your trust.

 Discuss these issues once you’re past your initial emotions so you have a better idea what to do next time.